-Note: our Email Sequences feature actually contains four different functionalities: email sequences, audience segments, web tracking, and lead scoring.
+Note: our Email Sequences feature actually contains five different functionalities: email sequences, audience segments, web tracking, lead scoring and app connector.
 This article focuses specifically on how to set up an email sequence.
 To read more on the other features, click the links above or visit the Related Features section of this article.

 Key Features of Email Sequences